cyrus-and/chrome-remote-interface/README.md

 #### chrome.close([callback])

-Close the connection to Chrome.
+Close the connection to the remote instance.

 `callback` is executed when the WebSocket is successfully closed.